Assistance programs in Wichita County and Wichita Falls.

 The local community action agency is Rolling Plains Management Corporation.
 The non-profit, relying mostly on government grants, can help provide for some basic needs.
 Applications are processed for the state of Texas Comprehensive Energy Bill Assistance Program.
 There is also free conservation measures available from weatherization.

 The agency is also a great place for referrals.
 Case managers can often direct families to resources in Wichita County, such as free food pantries, emergency funding for paying rent or security deposits, clinics, or eviction prevention services.
 They also have information on loan programs for paying bills.
 Or get information on programs such as Head Start or job training centers.
 Another focus is on senior citizens in the region.
-For more details on their services, click here.
+For more details on their services, click here for Rolling Plains Management Corporation assistance programs.
 The office is at 1401 Holliday St., Wichita Falls, Texas 76301.

 The Salvation Army, Wichita Falls offers several programs, resources, and services.